itsonlytinega/Hackathon_assignment/README.md

 This project demonstrates the deployment of a multi-component application called *Widgetario* on Kubernetes.
 It covers essential Kubernetes concepts such as Deployments, Services, ConfigMaps, Secrets, Ephemeral and Persistent Storage using `emptyDir` and StatefulSets.

-This submission includes *Parts 1 to 3* of the lab work.
+This submission includes **Parts 1 to 5** of the lab work.

 ---

 ## 🗂️ Repository Structure

-All YAML files for Parts 1 to 3 are placed at the root level and named clearly to indicate their role:
+All YAML files are placed at the root level and named clearly to indicate their role:

 | File                           | Purpose                                      |
 |--------------------------------|----------------------------------------------|